-The Upper and Middle Suwannee, Alapaha, and Withlacoochee Rivers flow sluggishly toward the Gulf of Mexico by cypress trees and towering pines that line the steep river banks and high bluffs.
+The area designated as the northeast region of the District's lands include portions of Madison, Lafayette and Gilchrist Counties and all of Hamilton, Suwannee, and Columbia counties.
+This region is bound by the Upper and Middle Suwannee, Alapaha, and Withlacoochee rivers.
+The rivers flow lazily toward the Gulf of Mexico through a maze of cypress trees and towering pines that line the steep river banks and high bluffs.

-District lands in this region offer opportunities to bicycle, fish, hike, horseback ride, and bird watch.
-The Upper Suwannee and Withlacoochee Rivers provide a wilderness-like canoe experience.
+Within the tracts owned and managed by the District, the region offers opportunities to bicycle, fish, hike, horseback ride, hunt, and view wildlife.
+The Upper Suwannee and Withlacoochee rivers provide a wilderness-like paddling experience.
 A favorite pastime in the summer is to spring hop; the Suwannee has over 70 named springs with many found in the Middle Suwannee.

-District lands are numbered and circled in white on the map below.
+District lands are numbered and circled in blue on the map above.
 Select one of these numbers or their corresponding links in the table below for a description and map of each tract.

 IMPORTANT NOTICES:April 24, 2018 - The Bay Creek tract has been closed to vehicles until further notice due to extreme wet conditions.August 17, 2017 - The boardwalk at Pot Springs on the Withlacoochee tract in Hamilton County is closed for renovations.